Stalling In Plain Sight: Called Out by AI

 I guess after years of being the fixer — managing budgets, egos —

-you automatically know what to do to start a blog.
+You automatically know what to do to start a blog.

 Spoiler: you don't.

-Last week I told you about getting restructured by AI and feeling relief instead of panic.
+Last week, I told you about being restructured by AI and feeling relief rather than panic.
+Experience Not Necessary: Restructured by AI

-What I didn't tell you?
-It took three weeks of inner struggle before I hit publish.
+It took three weeks of wrestling with myself before I hit publish.

 So, when I finally sat down to do something for myself, I deep-dived into building a business plan that couldn't fail.